Broken toe: Mechanism

 Because the big toe is more important for weight-bearing, balance, walking, and running, breaks to the big toe are more likely to be problematic.
 If the big toe is stubbed and breaks, it usually breaks the distal (outermost) bone.
 A crushing injury can break both big-toe bones.

 If the joint was bent too far (i.e. either hyperextended or hyperflexed) then spiral fractures and avulsion fractures are common.
 Spiral fractures with displacement make the toe rotate and shorten.
 With transverse fractures (i.e. across the toe), the toe may bend abnormally.

 Diagnosis

-Diagnosis is by direct visualisation and sometimes X-rays.
-The neighbouring toes and joints are also imaged.
+Broken toes are diagnosed by physically examining the toe, gently pressing on it, asking how it feels, and comparing it to the toe on the opposite foot (see signs and symptoms, above).
+Blood circulation may be tested by capillary refill.

+It may be unclear whether the toe has a bone fracture or just a soft-tissue injury (such as bruising, sprains and tendon injuries).
+In these cases, it doesn't matter, because the treatment is usually the same for both types of injury.
+There is no need to figure out whether the toe is actually broken.
+Follow-up X-rays also generally have no effect on treatment, and are unnecessary.

+X-rays are usually only taken if there are complications, or the toe is not healing as expected.
+If X-rays are taken, the neighbouring toes and joints are also imaged.
+If there is diffuse pain and tenderness across the foot, it may be necessary to X-ray the whole foot.
+For displaced fractures, follow-up X-rays may be taken 3-6 weeks after injury.

+If a dislocated toe (a joint dislocation) is suspected, an X-ray may needed.

 In people with multiple traumas, foot trauma is often neglected.
-Blood circulation may be tested by capillary refill.

-Differential diagnosis

-Differential diagnosis includes sprains of ligaments and tendon injuries.

 Treatment

 It may not be clear whether the toe is broken or just bruised.
 In such cases the treatment is usually the same in either case.